acgeospatial/awesome-earthobservation-code/README.md

 Github accounts only with examples of work.
 Also contains (Python) libraries for processing satellite data.
 This list aims at highlighting the great work some of the companies / organisations are doing or have done that contribute to the bigger ecosystem.
 Examples of the accounts work is not exhaustive, some do much more than shown below:
 - [development seed](https://github.com/developmentseed)
-  - [Landsat-Util](https://github.com/developmentseed/landsat-util) - A utility to search, download and process Landsat 8 satellite imagery
+  - [Landsat-Util](https://github.com/developmentseed/landsat-util) - A utility to search, download and process Landsat 8 satellite imagery `Python`
-  - [GeoLamda](https://github.com/developmentseed/geolambda) - Create and deploy Geospatial AWS Lambda functions
+  - [GeoLamda](https://github.com/developmentseed/geolambda) - Create and deploy Geospatial AWS Lambda functions `Python`
-  - [LabelMaker](https://github.com/developmentseed/label-maker) - Data Preparation for Satellite Machine Learning [docs](http://devseed.com/label-maker/)
+  - [LabelMaker](https://github.com/developmentseed/label-maker) - Data Preparation for Satellite Machine Learning [docs](http://devseed.com/label-maker/) `Python`
+  - [rio-viz](https://github.com/developmentseed/rio-viz) - Visualize Cloud Optimized GeoTIFF in browser  `html` `Python`
+  - [cogeo-mosaic](https://github.com/developmentseed/cogeo-mosaic) - Create and use COG mosaic based on mosaicJSON `Pythoon`
+  - [Sentinel-2-cog](https://github.com/developmentseed/sentinel-2-cog) - Convert Sentinel-2 JPEG 2000 to COG with AWS Lambda `Python`
+  - [Sentinel-s3](https://github.com/developmentseed/sentinel-s3) - Python libraries for extracting Sentinel-2's metadata from Amazon S3
 - [mapbox](https://github.com/mapbox)
   - [rasterio](https://github.com/mapbox/rasterio) - Rasterio reads and writes geospatial raster datasets
   - [Robosat](https://github.com/mapbox/robosat) - Semantic segmentation on aerial and satellite imagery.
 Extracts features such as: buildings, parking lots, roads, water, clouds